 Adding Whole Grains for Satiety

 Whole grains like quinoa or brown rice add fiber and carbs.
 Sprinkle ¼ cup cooked grains to boost texture and fullness.
-Barley or farro add a nutty taste that goes well with any dressing.
+Barley or farro adds a nutty taste that goes well with any dressing.

 Using Legumes and Beans

 Legumes such as chickpeas or black beans add protein and fiber.
-A ½-cup serving turns greens into a hearty dish.
+A ½ cup serving turns greens into a hearty dish.
 Lentils or edamame are also good, packed with nutrients without extra calories.

 The Role of Healthy Fats in Staying Full